gdsbrooks/cat-butt-disco/README.md

 ## Additional Links

 ### Listen to the inspiration

-Courtesy of the talented [Mr Linden on Soundcloud.com](https://soundcloud.com/mrlinden/cat-butt).
+Music and Artwork Courtesy of the talented [Mr Linden on Soundcloud.com](https://soundcloud.com/mrlinden/cat-butt).
 You can even [Buy the T-Shirt!](https://mrlinden.threadless.com/designs/cattbutt/mens/t-shirt/regular?color=fuchsia)

 ### Trello Board